 A student who is found to have violated the Academic Honesty Policy at the departmental or college level before the end of an academic term may remain enrolled in the course at issue while any appeal provided for under this policy is pending.
 Sanctions do not become final and may not be applied while any appeal provided for under this policy is pending.
-Once a sanction becomes final, if the case occurs in a college outside of the student's college, the department hearing officer/college hearing officer will notify the College of Pharmacy Assistant/Associate Dean for Graduate Programs.
+Once a sanction becomes final, if the case occurs in a college outside of the student's college, the department hearing officer/college hearing officer will notify the dean of the student's college.